 “Something is clearly going on with the neurons before they die,” notes Volpicelli-Daley, adding, “There is increased activity at the presynaptic terminal, the site of the neuron that releases chemicals called neurotransmitters.”

 “On the other hand,” she continues, “there is decreased activity post-synaptically, the site of the neighboring neuron where these released chemicals activate messenger systems,” which “may suggest that there is plasticity in the neurons, that is, the neurons are adapting to the increased activity.”

 This is not a good sign, since, “Over time, this abnormal activity may eventually lead to neuron death,” as Volpicelli-Daley explains.

 The researchers’ work does not end with these discoveries, however.
-The senior author notes that more research should be done concerning the (still mysterious) alpha-synuclein itself, and the role it typically plays in the functioning of brain cells.
+The senior author notes that more research should be done concerning the (

 “The next step,” says Volpicelli-Daley, “will be looking at how alpha-synuclein increases presynaptic activity and whether this is a loss of alpha-synuclein function in this neuron compartment or it is caused by formation of toxic alpha-synuclein aggregates.”